 We also have one optional essay:

-- Although not required, you are invited to submit a short statement with additional details regarding your candidacy to the MPS in Management – Accounting specialization.
+- Although not required, you are invited to submit a short statement with additional details regarding your application to the Accounting specialization.

 - Payment must be made through the online application using either an e-check in U.S. dollars drawn on a U.S. bank, or a Visa, MasterCard, American Express, or Discover credit card.